-Latvians are very fond of their own local produce, so they often prefer to buy things like fruit and vegetables at the market, where it is fresher and cheaper as well as being from local farmers and suppliers.
+Latvians are very fond of their own local produce, so they often prefer to buy things like fruit and vegetables at the market, where it’s fresher, cheaper and more likely to be sourced locally.

 During the winter months you may find local produce a bit thin on the ground, so if you must eat Latvian, be prepared to enjoy potatoes, cabbage and other things that keep fresh in cellars.

 Cream at Latvian Supermarkets

 Cream seems to be immensely popular in Latvia.
 Sour cream that is.